Difficult Struggles, and Tragic Ending of the Song Dynasty

 However, only one year later, the Mongol Empire started to invade the Song Empire.

-Unfortunately, when the aggressive, strong Mongolia troop was invading, and Song’s soldiers intensely fought back, Song Empire experienced two incapable and fatuous emperors.
+Unfortunately, the Song Empire experienced two incapable, fatuous emperors, when the aggressive, strong Mongol troop was invading and Song’s soldiers intensely fought back.

-Unqualified monarchs always were surrounded by greedy and ridiculous ministers; therefore, some extremely stupid and timid people obtained more power during that period.
+Unqualified monarchs always were surrounded by greedy and ridiculous officials; therefore, some extremely stupid and timid people obtained more power during that period.

 There were many brave and talented generals on each side, as well as political conspiracies.

-On the other side, the Song Empire’s emperor was enjoying life with hundreds of beautiful women, while letting the treacherous prime minister Jia to be in charge, who already expelled or murdered many loyal and integrity marshals because of his greedy desire for power.
+During this relatively peaceful period, however, the Song Empire’s emperor was enjoying life with hundreds of beautiful women, while letting the incapable, treacherous prime minister named Jia to be in charge, who already expelled or murdered many loyal and integrity marshals because of his greedy desire for power.

-In the year 1267, Kublai Khan led his troop started to invade a city with extremely military importance, which was the last important gate to the Empire Song geographically.
+In the year 1268, Kublai Khan sent his elite troop started to invade a city with extremely military importance, which was the last important gate to the Song Empire.

-Kublai’s army besieged those two cities and cut off all their possible rescue channels.
-Every soldier on each side fought bravely in countless intense battles.
+Kublai’s army cut off all the possible rescue channels of these two cities, and every soldier on each side fought bravely in countless intense battles.

-Ironically, almost three years later, the current emperor of the Empire Song was just informed that his important gate cities were being attacked by the aggressive Mongolia Army.
+Ironically, almost three years later, the current emperor of Song was just informed that his important gate cities were being attacked.